arishojaei/lamasoo-assignment/README.md

 # Introduction
-Hello Dear Developer, we are so happy that you are going to join us and hope have perfect days.
+Hello Dear developer, we are so happy that you are going to join us and hope have perfect days together.

 # Task description
-We want you give us an object which helps us to sort our list of strings, please pay attention that we don't want to sort list we want to sort our strings. for instance:
+We want you give us an object which helps us to sort our list of strings.
+Please pay attention that we don't want to sort the list, we want to sort our strings.
+For instance:

 ```bash
 input :